How To Install Artificial Grass

 Start at one side of the application area so you can pull the turf tight from the other side.
 This process is the most important, so your turf is attached securely and properly.
 Drive in the nails around the perimeter of the area.
 Install nails 2' to 4' feet in the middle.
 This ensures that the material is properly fixed to the base.
 Remember, the nails hold the edges of the turf in place, while the infill will actually weigh the material down.

 8. You need to fluff the grass up with a rake or power broom so that the infill can be applied.

-9. The final step is to add the infill material, available at your local Armstrong, of your choice.
+9. The final step is to add the infill material, available to order at your local Armstrong Garden Center, of your choice.
 We recommend using approximately 2 lbs of infill material per square foot of turf.
 You will want to evenly apply the infill material on top of the turf with a drop spreader; if you don't have a drop spreader you can do it by hand but this process will be more time consuming.